blackducksoftware/hub-rest-api-python/README.md

 # HUB REST API Python

 Wrapper for common HUB API queries.
-Upon initialization BEarer tocken is obtained and used for all subsequent calls
+Upon initialization Bearer tocken is obtained and used for all subsequent calls

 Usage:
 ```